 All dogs that attend Ruff Housing complete an orientation day where we get to know your dog.
 At Ruff Housing, all dogs are leashed and walked outside for bathroom breaks.
 We do not keep dogs in indoor/outdoor runs.
 Therefore, all dogs that attend Ruff Housing need to be friendly with people and willing to allow our staff to handle them and safely move them throughout the facility.

 We recommend that you call ahead and make an appointment for the initial evaluation and a tour.
 The initial consultation and tour typically take about 10 to 20 minutes.
 We then ask that you leave your dog with us for at least 3 hours.
-During this time, we will spend time with your dog, assessing their personality and introducing them to a range of activities to see what they enjoy.
-The evaluation fee is $25.
+During this time, we will spend time with your dog, learning their personality and introducing them to a range of activities to see what they enjoy.
+The orientation fee is $25.
 This needs to be paid in advance in order to reserve your orientation time.
 Orientations that are cancelled within 24 hours of the scheduled time are not refundable.

 If at any time your dog develops any medical conditions, personality concerns, or other conditions or behaviors that may affect his or her ability to participate in group play, it is your responsibility to notify the staff that your dog should not participate in group play if you or your veterinarian feels that your dog should not participate.
 Remember, the Enrichment Program may be a good alternative.
 Our staff will continually assess your dog and determine which area we feel will be the best fit for your dog.
 This may change over time or daily and may depend on many different factors.
 It is up to our staff’s discretion to determine whether or not a particular option is a good fit for your dog.